wp-plugins/gravity-forms-light-blue-api-add-on/readme.txt

 == Changelog ==

+= 1.0.7 =

+* Added support for the 'Enable Email Confirmation' option for Gravity Forms' email control.

 = 1.0.6 =

 * Updated the 'tested up to' parameter after successfully testing the plugin with WordPress 4.2.